tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 ## Security Guarantees

-We note that as a pure cryptographic protocol, attested TLS as-is only guarantees that the Identity Key is known by the TEE.
+Note that as a pure cryptographic protocol, attested TLS as-is only guarantees that the Identity Key is known by the TEE.
 A number of additional guarantees must be provided by the platform and/or the TLS stack, and the overall security level depends on their existence and quality of assurance:

 * The Identity Key is generated within the TEE.